bioperl/bioperl.github.io/howtos/Beginners.md

                              -format => 'fasta' );
 ```

 Note that `>` in the `-file` argument.
-This character indicates that we're going to write to the file named "sequence.fasta", the same character we'd use if we were using Perl's `open()` function to write to a file.
-The `-format` argument, "fasta", tells the object that it should create the file in [fasta format].
+This character indicates that we're going to write to the file named *sequence.fasta*, the same character we'd use if we were using Perl's `open()` function to write to a file.
+The `-format` argument, *fasta*, tells the object that it should create the file in fasta format.

 Let's put our 2 examples together: